PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 For me, this is the most exciting new feature added to JavaFX in version 23.
 Putting transitions into the style-sheet means it will be dead simple to have `Nodes` gently fade in and fade out, resize, or change colours without writing any code at all to control it.

 The stated goal of this enhancement was to implement [W3.org CSS Transitions](https://www.w3.org/TR/css-transitions-1/) in JavaFX.
-We'll take a look at that specification and see how close they got with this new feature.
+From what I can see, they have come pretty close to the specification listed there.

 # Why Use This?